 The mast datum point is located at the front edge of the mast spar, on the longitudinal axis, on the lower end of the profile.
 See appendix C.

+(b) MAST AREA

+The Mast Area is the area calculated by multiplying the mast extrusion length by the half circumference of the mast spar.

 F.3.2 CONSTRUCTION